Architecture and Building Association

 For step by step instructions and content guidelines, please refer to the user guide within the Notices tab.
 All notices are checked by the Student Information Team to ensure they meet the terms and conditions and style guide requirements prior to publication.

 Clubs may wish to advertise events using posters.
-Please send any printing requests via email to the Academic Support Office at least 5 working days in advance for large print jobs (50+ copies), 3 working days in advance for small print jobs (<50 copies).
+Please send any printing requests via email to the MSD Student Programs Team at least 5 working days in advance for large print jobs (50+ copies), 3 working days in advance for small print jobs (<50 copies).

 Please be aware that large print jobs will need to be outsourced to an external printer such as Quick Copy.
 The costs of these print jobs will come out of the Faculty club budget.